mookiedog/umod4-PCB/ChangeList.md

     The original squid pin connections were just vias on the board, carefully named & placed.
     They are now a real 1x3 pinheader.

-1) __Changed the WS2812 package from 5050 to 2020__
+1) __WS2812 Moved for Better Visibility__

-    Also moved the package to the front edge of the PCB for better visibility.
+    Moved the package to the front edge of the PCB for better visibility.

-    See datasheet WS2812C-2020.
+    As mentioned earlier, the 5050 package is still being used because JCLPCB says that the 2020 package is 'difficult' for them.
+    The 5050 package cannot be sent through the economic PCB assembly service because it needs to be baked.
+    These LEDs will be hand soldered.

 1) __Add squid pins for J3/WP for use with PicoProbe__